-My suggested answer is Drop the traffic.
+My suggested answer is A. Drop the traffic.

 Wentz’s book, The Effective CISSP: Security and Risk Management, helps CISSP and CISM aspirants build a solid conceptual security model.
 It is a tutorial for information security and a supplement to the official study guides for the CISSP and CISM exams, and an informative reference for security professionals.

 This question is written based on the following configuration: